 About Australian Giant Cuttlefish

-These spectacular marine creatures earn their “giant” title from being up to 60 cm long and weighing upwards of 5 kg.
+These spectacular marine creatures also got their “giant” title from being up to 60 cm long and weighing upwards of 5 kg.

-Why do Cuttlefish Come to Whyalla?
+Why Do Cuttlefish Come To Whyalla?

-When Can You See Cuttlefish in Whyalla?
+When Can You See Cuttlefish In Whyalla?

 Giant cuttlefish breeding time usually begins in May, peaks in June and July, and tapers off in August.

-What is the Water Temperature in Whyalla?
+What Is The Water Temperature In Whyalla?

 As cuttlefish spawn in the winter, the water temperature in Whyalla during this time is pretty cold.
-Depending on the months, temperatures range between 12-18°C. In other words, a thick wetsuit will be your friend!
+Depending on the month, temperatures range between 12-18°C. In other words, a thick wetsuit will be your friend!

-How to See Giant Cuttlefish in Whyalla
+How To See Giant Australian Cuttlefish In Whyalla

 The easiest way to witness the natural phenomenon is on a tour.
-Whether you’re a beginner or an experienced diver, you can join a diving tour for $200-250.
-The $250 individual scuba tour lasts 4 hours and includes your equipment hire.
+Whether you’re a beginner or an experienced diver, you can join a diving tour for $220-340.
+The individual scuba tour lasts 4 hours and includes your equipment hire.

-We visited Whyalla in early May and despite it being very early in the cuttlefish season, we were thrilled to learn that the migration had arrived and cuttlefish could be easily spotted offshore.
+We visited Whyalla in early May, and despite it being very early in the cuttlefish season, we were thrilled to learn that the migration had arrived and cuttlefish could be easily spotted offshore.

 We rented fins, masks, and wetsuits from Whyalla Diving Services the evening before our dive.
 The staff there were great at giving us advice on where along the coast we’d have the best chance of spotting the cuttlefish.

-We learned that the migration usually starts at Black Point in early months and that cuttlefish move to Stony Point later in the season.
+We learned that the migration usually starts at Black Point in the early months and that cuttlefish move to Stony Point later in the season.

-Or perhaps we just got distracted, because it didn’t take more than 5 mins for us to spot the first giant cuttlefish!
+Or perhaps we just got distracted because it didn’t take more than 5 mins for us to spot the first giant cuttlefish!
 Within 100m offshore, the amazing creatures were everywhere!
 There were dozens of smaller cuttlefish and a couple of giant colourful beauties.

-Although the water was cold, we lucked out with a sunny day and were able to stay warm thanks to the sun.
+Although the water was cold, we lucked out on a sunny day and were able to stay warm thanks to the sun.
 It also helped that we were able to keep our heads above water since diving wasn’t even necessary.

-- Get the gear, you will need it.
+Get the gear; you will need it.
 It’s best to buy a mask and snorkel ahead of time and bring them with you.

-- Renting wetsuits can be expensive.
-Try checking op-shops in town and you may find one second hand that you can grab for $15-20.
+Renting wetsuits can be expensive.
+Try checking op-shops in town, and you may find one second-hand that you can grab for $15-20.
 We got Oksana a wetsuit at an op-shop for just $20, which was cheaper than renting for $30-40.
-We returned the wet suit back to the opp shop after.
+We returned the wetsuit back to the opp shop after.